Cypressor/isupervision/README.md

 ### Students:
 - Can only see the projects/bachelorstheses/mastertheses where no student is assigned to yet.
 Can additionally see the project they are assigned to in the "Meine Projekte" tab.
-- Can signup for a single project/bachelorsthesis/mastersthesis depending on their level.
+- Can signup for project/bachelorsthesis/mastersthesis depending on their level.
-- Can adjust their level in the Account section:

-- lvl 0: no accomplishment - can only sing up for projects
-- lvl1: project done
-- lvl2: bachelors thesis done
-- lvl3: masters thesis done
+- Can only have one active project/bachelorsthesis/mastersthesis at a time.

 ### Projects, Bachelorstheses and Mastertheses:
 - Have a title, student, assistant and deadline.